Moby Doll: Trainers

 Terry McLeod was a young diver who worked as a collector for the Vancouver Aquarium and cared for many of its animals.
 When just nineteen years old, he became Moby Doll's trainer, and "was the person who spent the most time with the orca at the Jericho Army Base."
 He appears in some photographs hand-feeding him.

 Subsequently, aquarium director Murray Newman "sent the young man to Sea Life Park on Oahu to apprentice in marine mammal training."
 He then became the chief trainer at the Vancouver Aquarium, focusing on two dolphins, before becoming Skana's trainer.
 With his assistant Mark Perry, he performed daily in the water with this orca.

 When seventeen, Perry had been one of those who sneaked onto the army base to see Moby Doll.
-He was familiar with the fishermen's hatred of killer whales.
+He was familiar with the fishermen's hatred of orcas.
 Moby Doll's explosive breath scared him, and the orca's tall dorsal fin mesmerized him, but he "couldn't believe how placid it was."

 That encounter shaped his future career.
 In 1967, he took a job as a floor boy at the Vancouver Aquarium, when Skana was captive.
 Soon he was assisting Terry McLeod in shows.
 He quickly developed doubts about orca captivity, like his colleague Paul Spong, but did not want to give up working with the orca.
 In 1968, when the Vancouver Aquarium acquired more captive orcas and opened the Garden Bay Whale Station, Perry "was the natural choice" to run it.
 Later, he was hired by Sealand of the Pacific to work with a captive orca named Haida.

 The brain and Greenpeace

 After the necropsy, Pat McGeer kept Moby Doll's brain at his UBC neurological lab.

 In early 1967, McGeer created a position there that included a contract for research on cetaceans at the Vancouver Aquarium.
 The position went to Paul Spong, a postdoctoral researcher in physiological psychology at UCLA.
 Spong studied the aquarium's orcas but began to question their captivity.
 In early 1969, McGeer gave Spong Moby Doll's brain.
 "The young scientist was dumbfounded.
-Not only was the organ much larger than a human brain, but it presented a higher density of convolutions - a feature often used to distinguish human intelligence.
+Not only was the organ much larger than a human brain, but it presented a higher density of convolutions, a feature often used to distinguish human intelligence.
 Moreover, the neocortex was immense, particularly the portion devoted to the processing of sound.
-For the first time, Spong grasped the fundamentally acoustic nature of killer whales and in the process realized what a limited view of them his visual acuity tests had provided.
+For the first time, Spong grasped the fundamentally acoustic nature of orcas and in the process realized what a limited view of them his visual acuity tests had provided.
 Indeed, for a scientist attuned to cerebral structure, the brain of Moby Doll was an epiphany.
 What secrets did this large and complex organ hold?
 What sort of creature was Orcinus orca?"

-On June 3, Spong gave a presentation at the UBC campus, during which he concluded that the Vancouver Aquarium should put its captive killer whales "back into the ocean."
+On June 3, Spong gave a presentation at the UBC campus, during which he concluded that the Vancouver Aquarium should put its captive orcas "back into the ocean."
 The following day, aquarium director Murray Newman ended Spong's contract.